dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmIanTimeout:

     dcmIanTimeout_"
-    "IAN On Timeout",boolean,"Specifies if the IAN is sent if the timeout for waiting on receive of instances referenced is exceeded; just stop check for completeness on timeout if absent","
+    "IAN On Timeout",boolean,"Specifies if the IAN is sent if the timeout for waiting on receive of instances referenced is exceeded.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmIanOnTimeout:

     dcmIanOnTimeout_"